 Personally, I think there are other much better alternatives.

-For example, I use Motley Fool Stock Advisor to get stock ideas, then I will do my own independent research because I don’t think it’s a good idea to rely on someone else to make investment decisions for you.
+For example, I use Motley Fool Stock Advisor to get stock ideas, then I will do my own independent research using Stock Rover and Seeking Alpha because I don’t think it’s a good idea to rely on someone else to make investment decisions for you.

 As a subscriber, here’s what you get: